Meissen: History

-It grew out of the early West Slavic settlement of Miśni inhabited by Glomatians and was founded as a German town by King Henry the Fowler in 929.
-In 968, the Diocese of Meissen was founded, and Meissen became the episcopal see of a bishop.
-The Catholic bishopric was suppressed in 1581 after the diocese accepted the Protestant Reformation (1559), but re-created in 1921 with its seat first at Bautzen and now at the Katholische Hofkirche in Dresden.
+It grew out of the early Polabian Slavic settlement of Meisa, situated on the stream of the same name and inhabited by the Glomacze (a Polabian Sorbian tribe).
+In 929, King Henry the Fowler besieged and destroyed the Glomacze fortress of Gana (Siege of Gana), and later founded the fortress of Misnia, around which the German town of Meissen (Meißen) developed.
+In 968, the Diocese of Meissen was established, and the town became the episcopal see.
+The Catholic bishopric was suppressed in 1581 after the diocese accepted the Protestant Reformation in 1559, but was re‑created in 1921, with its seat first at Bautzen and now at the Katholische Hofkirche in Dresden.

-In 965, the Margraviate of Meissen, a frontier march of the Holy Roman Empire, was founded, with Meissen as its capital.
-A market town by 1000, Meissen passed to the Duchy of Poland in 1002 under Boleslaw I the Brave, afterwards into hands of Henry II a few months later and to the House of Wettin in 1089.
-In 1015, Meissen was besieged by the Poles led by future King Mieszko II.
+The origins of Meissen as a political stronghold reach back to 965, when Emperor Otto I founded the Margraviate as a frontier march of the Holy Roman Empire, with Meissen as its capital.
+By the year 1000, it had grown into a market town of strategic importance.
+In 1002, Bolesław I the Brave of Poland briefly seized Meissen, though Emperor Henry II reclaimed it within months.
+The fortress was again tested in 1015, when the Poles under the future King Mieszko II laid siege, though without success.
+In 1089, the margraviate passed into the hands of the House of Wettin, whose dynasty would rule Meissen and later Saxony for centuries, making the stronghold a cornerstone of their power.

-In 1241, the town was attacked in the Mongol raid on Meissen.
-The small Mongol force under Orda Khan defeated Meissens's defenders and much of the town was destroyed.
-The Mongols withdrew from Germany after the death of Ögedei Khan, sparing the region from further destruction.
+In 1241, the town was attacked during the Mongol raid on Meissen.
+A small force under Orda Khan overcame the defenders, and much of the settlement was destroyed.
+The Mongols withdrew from Germany following the death of Ögedei Khan, sparing the region from further devastation.

-The town was at the forefront of the Ostsiedlung, or intensive German settlement of the rural Slavic lands east of the Elbe, and its reception of town rights dates to 1332.

-The construction of Meissen Cathedral was begun in 1260 on the same hill as the Albrechtsburg castle.
-The resulting lack of space led to the cathedral being one of the smallest cathedrals in Europe.
-The church is also known as being one of the purest examples of Gothic architecture.
+Meissen was at the forefront of the Ostsiedlung — the intensive German settlement of the rural Slavic lands east of the Elbe — and its reception of town rights dates to 1332.
+Construction of Meissen Cathedral commenced in 1260 on the same hill as the Albrechtsburg castle.
+The limited space resulted in one of the smallest cathedrals in Europe, yet it remains celebrated as one of the purest examples of Gothic architecture.

-In 1423, Meissen became capital of the Electorate of Saxony.
-In 1464, the capital was moved to Dresden.

-In 1759, the Austrians defeated the Prussians at the Battle of Meissen.
+In 1423, Meissen became the capital of the Electorate of Saxony, though the seat was transferred to Dresden in 1464.
+The town later witnessed the Battle of Meissen in 1759, when Austrian forces defeated the Prussians during the Seven Years' War.

-During World War II, a subcamp of Flossenbürg concentration camp was located in Meissen.

-Meissen served as an important place of religious dialogue in 1988 when the agreement on mutual recognition between the German Evangelical Church (both East and West German) and the Church of England was signed in the town.
+During the Second World War, a subcamp of the Flossenbürg concentration camp was established in Meissen.
+In 1988, the town again assumed a place of significance in religious dialogue, hosting the signing of the agreement on mutual recognition between the German Evangelical Church — both East and West — and the Church of England.